Maarti/CheatSheets/Game Making/Blender.md

 - `Alt` + `F` : **Fill** with triangles
 - `L` (when hovering object) : Select all vertices **linked** to this object
 - `P` : **Separate** the selected vertices into a new mesh (a new object)
+- Select then `double G` : Moving along the edge

 ## Modifiers *(Wrench icon)*
 - Bevels : To round corner, make things more realistic.
 (Add modifier -> Bevel)
 - Subsurf : Virtually add  points to the mesh, following the curves of the object, to smooth it
 - Mirror : Apply symmetry (Check Merge and Clipping)
+- Solidify : Add Thickness to a mesh

 ## Tools
 - Smooth : Tools > Shading > Smooth